citrus313/tech-writing-journey-2026/README.md

 # About Me
-I'm a jr. technical writer building modern documentation skills with the goal of becoming a Documentation Engineer.
+Technical Writer building modern documentation skills with the goal of becoming a Documentation Engineer.
 With five years of professional experience as a  writer specializing in video creation, I pair my eye for design to best simplify, format and ensure documentation is readable for both technical and non-technical teams.

 ## Skills I'm developing:
 - How to reorganize existing documentation